jl2922/hps/README.md

 * All primitive numeric types, e.g. `int, double, bool, char, uint8_t, size_t, ...`
 * `string, array, deque, list, map, unordered_map, set, unordered_set, pair, vector`

+## Tips for Heterogeneous Data

+Heterogeneous data here refer messages that contain one or more data structures that occur repeatedly with some fields missing irregularly in different instances.

+There is no panacea for achieving best performance for this type of data in all cases.

+Protobuf uses an additional integer to indicate the existence of each field, which is best suitable for cases where there are lots of fields and most of them are missing.

+Another possible encoding scheme is bit representation, i.e. use a bit vector to indicate the existence of the fields.
+This is best suitable for cases where there are not many fields and fields are missing less often.

+And for cases where most of the fields seldom have missing values, the reverse of protobuf's scheme maybe the best choice, i.e. use a vector to store the indices of the missing fields.